cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 .rw-r--r--   325 christophe christophe 2023-11-04 09:32 docker-compose.yml
 ```

-So, I just have one file, and this is your newly, created, `docker-compose.yml` file.
+So, I just have one file, and this is the newly, created, `docker-compose.yml` file.

 Now, if needed, please start a Linux console, and go to your joomla folder (i.e. `cd /tmp/joomla`).
 From there, run the command below: